 12. If a product has been used or tested with equipment found to be out of calibration, is there a process for proper disposition?

-13. In case there is a fail-in-calibration equipment, does the procedure define the disposition?
+13. In case there is a “failed” result in the calibrated equipment, does the procedure define the disposition?

 The Calibration Audit Sequence

 Customer audits are the most frequent audits that we encounter in the past company I worked, a manufacturer of ICs (Integrated Circuit) for various usage, so every now and then a customer audit is expected.